Geology and Planetary Science

 Ms. McConnell started working full time at UPJ in the Geology and Chemistry Departments in 1987.
 She has been a part-time faculty member in the Geology department since 1995.
 Her courses include Environmental Geology, Exploration in Geology, Physical Geology and Oceanography.

 Seasonal views of the UPJ campus in the Laurel Highlands.
-Summer of 2009 (top), March 2009 (left) and December 2008 (right).
+Summer (top), March (left) and December (right).
 UPJ has a cross-country ski trail for use by students, faculty, and staff.

 Pitt Panther